-Gummies made using other fruit juices may be more flavorful, so you won't need to use the candy oil.
-They will also be more colorful, so you may be able to skip using food coloring.
+Gummies made using other fruit juices may be more flavorful, so you won't need to add candy oil.
+They will also be more colorful, so you can skip adding food coloring.

-- I particularly love LorAnn Green Apple, Cherry, Grape, Lemon, and Orange, but there are dozens of flavors available.
+I particularly love LorAnn Green Apple, Cherry, Grape, Lemon, and Orange, but dozens of flavors are available.

 step 4 - make gummy candies using silicone molds